sebastienrousseau/pain001/README.md

 ## Features

 - **Easy to use:** Both developers and non-developers can easily use the library, as it requires minimal coding knowledge.
 - **Open-source**: The library is open-source and free to use, making it accessible to everyone.
-- **Secure**: The library is secure and does not store any sensitive data, making sure that all information remains confidential.
+- **Secure**: The library is secure and does not store any sensitive data, ensuring that all information remains confidential.
-- **Customizable**: The library allows developers to customise the output, making it adaptable to specific business requirements and preferences.
+- **Customizable**: The library allows developers to customize the output, making it adaptable to specific business requirements and preferences.
 - **Scalable solution**: The **Pain001** library can handle varying volumes of payment files, making it suitable for businesses of different sizes and transaction volumes.
 - **Time-saving**: The automated file creation process reduces the time spent on manual data entry and file generation, increasing overall productivity.
 - **Seamless integration**: As a Python package, the Pain001 library is compatible with various Python-based applications and easily integrates into any existing projects or workflows.
 - **Cross-border compatibility**: The library supports both Single Euro Payments Area (SEPA) and non-SEPA credit transfers, making it versatile for use in different countries and regions.
 - **Improve accuracy** by providing precise data; the library reduces errors in payment file creation and processing.
 - **Enhance efficiency** by automating the creation of Payment Initiation message files
 - **Accelerate payment file creation** by automating the process and reducing the time required to create payment files.
 - **Guarantee the highest quality and compliance** by validating all payment files to meet the ISO 20022 standards.
-- **Simplify ISO 20022-compliant payment initiation message creation** by providing a standardised payment file format.
+- **Simplify ISO 20022-compliant payment initiation message creation** by providing a standardized payment file format.
 - **Reduce costs** by removing manual data entry and file generation, reducing payment processing time, and reducing errors.

 ## Requirements

-**Pain001** works with macOS, Linux and Windows and requires Python 3.9.0 and above.
+**Pain001** works with macOS, Linux, and Windows and requires Python 3.9.0 and above.

 ## Installation